bodziosamolot/sourceGenerators/article.md

 All of which are utilizing IValueProvider<TSource> e.g., CompilationProvider is IncrementalValueProvider<Compilation>.
 The provider hides all of the implementation details related with caching.
 What's important for us is that the provider operators run only for changes.

+!@#$ Przewija się tutaj dużo nazw klas, dodałbym je w `` aby umożliwić prezentację jako `kod`.
+Nie jestem pewien jak to wpłynie na czytelność - trzeba by sprawdzić.

 #### Let's write our own Incremental Source Generator

-Best way to learn something is to create it on Your own.
+Best way to learn something is to create it on your own.
 I will skim over some important parts of an Incremental Source Generator to get to the vital ones first.
 The Generator has to implement the [IIncrementalGenerator](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.iincrementalgenerator?view=roslyn-dotnet-4.1.0) interface.
 The interface consists of only one method:

 `Initialize(IncrementalGeneratorInitializationContext)`

-This *IncrementalGeneratorInitializationContext* is what gives us access to all the providers mentioned before.
-It is worth mentioning that the implementation of Incremental Source Generator in this article is a functional one but it distilled so that we can focus on the most important things.
-It lacks some checks and operations You would normally add.
+This *IncrementalGeneratorInitializationContext* is what gives us access to all providers mentioned before.

+It is worth emphasizing the implementation of Incremental Source Generator in this article is a functional one, however distilled so that we can focus on the most important things.
+It lacks some checks and operations one would normally add.

           public void Initialize(IncrementalGeneratorInitializationContext context)
           {